-The mote spoons short life began in the late 17th century, with the London Gazette describing these elegant and charming spoons as ‘long or strainer spoons with narrow pointy ends’.
-People were slightly baffled as to how these dainty and shallow spoons could be used to strain tea and they only remained as part of a tea-ware service until the end of the eighteenth century due to the arrival of the tea strainer.
+The mote spoon’s short life began in the late 17th century, with the London Gazette describing these elegant and charming spoons as: ‘long or strainer spoons with narrow pointy ends’.
+Intended to be used to strain tea, the general public did not take especially well to the mote spoon, and they only remained as part of a tea-ware service until the end of the eighteenth century due to the arrival of the tea strainer.

 Using a Mote Spoon

-For this unruly situation any true hostess would have a mote spoon handy on the table in preparation.
+For this unruly situation, having a mote spoon handy on the table in preparation was the common practise.
 The slots in the mote spoon would allow the tea leaves to be removed with a simple scoop.

-The word ‘mote’ is an old English word that means an obstruction which is in a place it shouldn’t be.
-With this spoon, the mote is the tea leaf.
+The word ‘mote’ is an Old English word that describes an obstruction which is in a place it shouldn’t be.
+In the case of the mote spoon, the tea leaves are obstructing the tea, and therefore the spoon is required to remove the mote.

-There was also an additional use for the mote spoon; due to the pointed terminal of the spoon it made the perfect tool to unblock the teapot spout which would regularly get blocked from infused tea leaves and make the pouring of the tea impossible.
+There was also an additional use for the mote spoon; due to the pointed terminal of the spoon, it made the perfect tool to unblock the teapot spout which would regularly get blocked with tea leaves.
 The mote spoon terminal would simply be inserted into the spout and rotated; the tea leaves causing the blockage were then released.

 The Design of the Mote Spoon

-The earliest examples of mote spoons were rather plain and had rather rough pierced holes; in addition the handle would simply be fused to the bowl with not much thought given to its aesthetic appearance.
+The earliest examples of mote spoons were plain and had rather rough pierced holes; in addition, the handle would simply be fused to the bowl with not much thought given to its aesthetic appearance.

-Silversmiths added more creativity with their design for the mote spoon during the 1740s and 1750s and we began to see the bowls being punctured with very intricate patterns including leaf, cross and scroll designs being added.
+Silversmiths added more creativity with their design for the mote spoon during the 1740s and 1750s, and the bowls were punctured with very intricate patterns including leaf, cross, and scroll designs.

 There were two main design differences which made the mote spoon stand out from other members of the ‘spoon’ family:-